 First of all, I’d like to say thank you to BoagWorld.com for this post and to all those who have shared their thoughts and experience in working with CSS/HTML preprocessors and frameworks in their comments.

 The question we asked in that post isn’t accidental.
-We provide HTML/CSS coding as a service for lots of designers on a daily basis.
+We provide PSD to HTML coding as a service for lots of designers on a daily basis.
 Clients always expect to get the best result, so we strive to keep abreast of the best practices of front end development.
 In other words, it’s not just a curiosity, to understand the future of HTML/CSS coding and the most efficient ways to convert designs into high quality markups is a practical need for us.
 IMO, it’s important for any webdev services and freelancers, especially in today’s competitive business environment.

 Below you’ll find a collection of opinions, thoughts, and case studies twittered recently which may help to clarify the role of CSS/HTML preprocessors, frameworks and libraries in the modern web design.
 Of course, these tools are too “young” to say exactly what they mean for the future of webdev and whether they are here to stay, at least in their present form.
 So all opinions and experience are important.
 If you have your own thoughts, feel free to share them in comments.

 What They Are All About and Which Is the Best

 1).
 CSS Preprocessors: Focused Decisions

 by Nick Walsh: “CSS is, intentionally, a simple language.
 With the rise of the complex webapp, the front-end developer specialization, and an increasing feature set, that simplicity is quickly dissipating.
 For the uninitiated, CSS preprocessors (namely Sass, LESS, and Stylus) enhance your stylesheet writing capabilities through functionality additions like variables, nesting, and mixins – allowing far greater command over large amounts of style.”